alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 described here.
 It has more set-up time but is more efficient at getting to max stats in both time and money.

+TABLE

+Bank Interest

+In real life, the interest rate you get in a savings account is driven by the Treasury's interest rate, which is based on a bunch of complicated factors over what they want the economy to look like.

+In Neopets it's driven by how many Neopoints you deposit.
+The more you store, the more interest you get.
+At the top-most bracket (10 million Neopoints), you earn 12.5% interest per year.

+You may be thinking "doesn't this promote rich-get-richer?" and yep you're entirely right.
+You may also be thinking "isn't 12.5% interest per year a lot?" and yep, you're also right.

+This is never going to be a big part of your daily income unless you have a ton of money already, and if you already have a ton of money I don't know why you're reading this guide.
+I mention it because it is the floor for any investments made (where usually this means "rare items").

 The Stock Market

 Ahh, the stock market.
 According to legend, stock prices used to be driven by user behavior.